 Define and Communicate Your Company Culture

 What is your company’s “story”?
 What are the vision and mission?
 How will the community, your industry, or the planet be different if your company achieves its goals?
 These are things that job candidates should know about from visiting your website prior to applying.
 They’ll also learn it from what they hear from their social network, or at the very least during the interview process.
 Cultural onboarding in high turnover industries actually starts before the worker is hired.
 Ideally, job candidates should be able to resonate with at least some aspect of your company’s story.
 If you can draw a connection between the impact you have on a large scale and the personal impact in the day to day experience of workers on the job, that’s fantastic!

 Clearly Articulate the Value All Employees Bring to the Company

 Maybe an employee will only be with your organization for a short time.
 But they should feel good about what they did while they were part of your team.
 Track and recognize performance and even daily or weekly milestones for short-term employees so they can depart with a sense of accomplishment.
 Remember, even a couple of bullet points about high achievement or new skills learned at a short-term job can look good on their resume in the future.
 When you value short-term or seasonal employees in this way, they are also more likely to recommend your company as an employer for their friends when the next hiring season comes around.
 When this happens, the fresh batch of recruits is already partway on board.
 That’s because they have heard good things about your company culture.

 How Can You Free Up More Time for Cultural Onboarding in High Turnover Industries?

 By automating and virtualizing the practical side of onboarding!
-Get forms filled out in minutes with web-based software.
+Get forms filled out in minutes with 100% online software.
 It walks new hires through the process to reduce errors and omissions on all important documents.
-Learn more and request a personal demo to get started.
+Learn more and request a free demo to get started.